-If the family ceases to qualify as elderly or disabled during the course of homeownership assistance, the maximum term becomes applicable from the date assistance commenced.
-However, such a family must be afforded at least 6 months deceleration of homeownership assistance after the maximum term becomes applicable.
+If the family ceases to qualify as elderly or disabled during the course of homeownership assistance, the term becomes applicable from the date assistance commenced.
+However, such a family must be afforded deceleration of homeownership assistance after the term becomes applicable.

-If the family receives homeownership assistance for different homes, or from another PHA, the total is subject to the maximum term limitations.
+If the family receives homeownership assistance for different homes, or from another PHA, the total is subject to the term limitations.